rancher/charts/charts/portworx/v1.0.1/README.md

 To install the chart with the release name `my-release` run the following commands substituting relevant values for your setup:

 ##### NOTE:
-`etcdEndPoint` is a required field.
+`kvdb` is a required field.
 The chart installation would not proceed unless this option is provided.
 If the etcdcluster being used is a secured ETCD (SSL/TLS) then please follow instructions to create a kubernetes secret with the certs. https://docs.portworx.com/scheduler/kubernetes/etcd-certs-using-secrets.html#create-kubernetes-secret